WordPress-Coding-Standards/eslint-config-wordpress/docs/00-eslint-cli-setup.md

 commands.
 Both Linux and OSX comes with their own terminal app which you can use.
 For Windows, it is recommended to use [Git Bash](https://git-scm.com/downloads).

+If you just want to see a setup, check [this repository](https://github.com/swashata/eslint-wordpress-test).

 ----------------
 ## Table of Contents